“ Are you f&*#ing serious? You just bought a house without telling me!”

 The second factor is emotion.

-Sales people often focus on selling the facts when it has been proven countlessly that it is the emotional trigger that pushes people to buy.
-Whether you are selling a canoe or a mega yacht, the buying decision is the same: emotionally driven.
+Sales people often focus on selling the facts when it has been routinely proven that it is the emotional trigger that pushes people to buy.
+Whether you’re selling a canoe or a mega yacht, the buying decision is the same: emotionally driven.

 One of the first and very persuasive pieces of evidence came from Dr. Antonio Demasio when studying a patient named Elliot.
 Elliot had lost the ability to experience emotions due to a brain tumor.
 He was a perfectly rational creature.
 Demasio discovered that Elliot was pathologically indecisive because he couldn’t experience emotions.
 He struggled to make even the smallest decisions and would spend hours figuring out what to eat for lunch.
 When presented with two commercial offers, he would spend all day deciding which one to choose.
 This experiment clearly explained how vital emotions were in decision-making.